no one deals like we do!

 Photo © Barb & Ron Kroll

+Flamingo Marina rents motorboats and canoes.
 On our final afternoon, we paddled red canoes along the tranquil Buttonwood Canal.
-As we gazed at Spanish moss dripping from the limbs of the mangroves, lining the banks, twin periscopic eyes silently surfaced from a floating log.
+As we gazed at Spanish moss dripping from the limbs of the mangroves, lining the banks, twin periscopic eyes silently surfaced from a floating "log".

 Suddenly, in a froth of bubbles, two enormous jaws clamped shut on a passing fish.
 Before we could grab our cameras, the alligator swished its leathery tail, and disappeared with its catch.

 Buttonwood is the final stretch of the 160-kilometre Wilderness Waterway that runs between Everglades City and Flamingo.
-The well-marked route winds past islets and mangroves, and takes eight hours to navigate by motorboat, eight days by canoe.
-Having sampled its delights, we resolved to return for the full journey by canoe or houseboat.
+The well-marked route winds past islets and mangroves, and takes eight hours to navigate by motorboat and eight days by canoe.
+Having sampled its delights, we resolved to return for the full canoe trip.

 Maybe then, we'd glimpse a Florida panther, or even the Everglades Skunk Ape.